Henrich Niewald (Neuwald) aus Lembgo [Lemgo] gegen Christine Danhäuser (Danheuser), wegen einer Eheklage

 Role in the proceeding

-‘Verfolgt’ refers to a person who submitted a compensation claim for damage caused by Nazi persecution.
-If the application was submitted by a person other than the persecuted person, this other person is designated as ‘antragstellend’ and their relationship to the persecuted person, if there is one, is noted.
-In the sources, the persecuted person is sometimes referred to as ‘Geschädigter’ (aggrieved party) and the applicant as ‘Anspruchsberechtigter’(claimant).
+‘Verfolgt’ refers to a person or organization that was persecuted under National Socialism.
+They could file a claim for compensation or restitution as part of the Wiedergutmachung policy.
+If the application was submitted by another person or organization than the persecutee (for example, their son or daughter), this other person or organization is designated as ‘antragstellend’ and their relationship to the persecutee is noted, if known.
+In the sources, the persecutee is sometimes referred to as ‘Geschädigter’ (aggrieved party) and the applicant as ‘Anspruchsberechtigter’(claimant).

 Search in Archivportal-D

-You may find additional archival material on this person not related to Wiedergutmachung in the Archivportal-D.
+You may find additional archival material on this person or organization not related to Wiedergutmachung in the Archivportal-D.

 Additional information on reason for persecution